 The Constitution provides that the president "shall have Power, by and with the Advice and Consent of the Senate, to make Treaties, provided two-thirds of the Senators present concur" (Article II, section 2).
-The Constitution's framers gave the Senate a share of the treaty power in order to give the president the benefit of the Senate's advice and counsel, check presidential power, and safeguard the sovereignty of the states by giving each state an equal vote in the treatymaking process.
-As Alexander Hamilton explained in Federalist no. 75, “the operation of treaties as laws, plead strongly for the participation of the whole or a portion of the legislative body in the office of making them."
+The Constitution's framers gave the Senate a share of the treaty power in order to give the president the benefit of the Senate's advice and counsel, check presidential power, and safeguard the sovereignty of the states by giving each state an equal vote in the treaty-making process.
+As Alexander Hamilton explained in The Federalist, No. 75, "The operation of treaties as laws, plead strongly for the participation of the whole or a portion of the legislative body in the office of making them."
 The constitutional requirement that the Senate approve a treaty with a two-thirds vote means that successful treaties must gain support that overcomes partisan division.
-The two-thirds requirement adds to the burdens of the Senate leadership, and may also encourage opponents of a treaty to engage in a variety of dilatory tactics in hopes of obtaining sufficient votes to ensure its defeat.
+The two-thirds requirement adds to the burdens of the Senate leadership and may also encourage opponents of a treaty to engage in a variety of dilatory tactics in hopes of obtaining sufficient votes to ensure its defeat.

-The Senate does not ratify treatiesthe Senate approves or rejects a resolution of ratification.
+The Senate does not ratify treaties—the Senate approves or rejects a resolution of ratification.
 If the resolution passes, then ratification takes place when the instruments of ratification are formally exchanged between the United States and the foreign power(s).

-Most treaties submitted to the Senate have received its advice and consent to ratification.
+Most treaties submitted to the Senate have received the Senate's advice and consent to ratification.
 During its first 200 years, the Senate approved more than 1,500 treaties and rejected only 21.
 A number of these, including the Treaty of Versailles, were rejected twice.
 Most often, the Senate has simply not voted on treaties that its leadership deemed not to have sufficient support within the Senate for approval, and in general these treaties have eventually been withdrawn.
 At least 85 treaties were eventually withdrawn because the Senate never took final action on them.
 Treaties may also remain in the Senate Foreign Relations Committee for extended periods, since treaties are not required to be resubmitted at the beginning of each new Congress.
 There have been instances in which treaties have lain dormant within the committee for years, even decades, without action being taken.

-Since the first Congress convened on March 4, 1789, the U.S. Senate has carefully guarded its concurrent power in treatymaking.
-On August 22, 1789, President George Washington and Secretary of War Henry Knox arrived at the Senate Chamber seeking the Senate's advice and consent to a treaty with Native American Indian tribes.
+Since the First Congress convened on March 4, 1789, the U.S. Senate has carefully guarded its concurrent power in treaty making.
+On August 22, 1789, President George Washington and Secretary of War Henry Knox arrived at the Senate Chamber seeking the Senate's advice and consent to a treaty with Native American tribes.
 While the president, seated in the presiding officer's chair, and his secretary waited, the Senate voted to refer these questions to a committee rather than debate the issue in the presence of the august president.
 Irritated, Washington decided that, in the future, he would send communications regarding treaties in writing, setting the precedent that all of his successors have followed.

 The Senate approved the ratification of one of the most contentious treaties in U.S. history during the Washington administration.
 At the urging of Federalist Party senators, the president sent Chief Justice John Jay to London to settle open disputes with Great Britain.
 Washington did not consult the full Senate before requesting its advice and consent to the completed treaty, known as the Jay Treaty.
 The treaty's opponents, mostly Jeffersonian Republicans, supported New York senator Aaron Burr's motion to reopen the negotiations, pursuant to a set of specific proposals, but Federalist senators defeated that plan and secured the approval of the controversial Jay Treaty on June 24, 1795.
-Jeffersonian Republicans in control of the House of Representatives threatened to withhold the funding necessary to affect some of its provisions, but the appropriation ultimately passed the House on April 30, 1796, by a narrow margin.
+Jeffersonian Republicans in control of the House of Representatives threatened to withhold the funding necessary to effect some of its provisions, but the appropriation ultimately passed the House on April 30, 1796, by a narrow margin.
 It was a critical victory for the Senate's unique and vital role in the making of treaties.

 Originally, the Senate had conducted its sessions behind closed doors, and debates over the Jay Treaty were no exception.
 Even after the Senate opened a public gallery in December 1795, the tradition of debating treaties and nominations in secret session continued into the early 20th century.
 Newspapers frequently published accounts of the secret discussions, occasionally printing the text of a treaty before senators received their official copies.
 The Senate investigated, fretted, and protested but proved powerless to stop the leaks, which likely came from the members themselves.
 Not until 1929 were executive sessions routinely open to the press and the public.
 Today the Senate holds closed sessions only under the rarest of circumstances, usually to deal with classified information.